 Unfortunately, we cannot accommodate substitutions for the summer share.
 But maybe you have a friend that really loves lamb even though you’re not a big fan, and you can arrange a trade?

 What happens if I can’t pick up my share?

 It is your responsibility to pick up your share during the time frame specified for your pick-up site.
-We understand that everyone has busy schedules and conflicts do arise, but due to our own scheduling and storage, we cannot hold your share for a later pick-up.
+We understand that everyone has busy schedules and conflicts do arise, but due to our own scheduling and storage, we cannot hold your share for a later pick up.

-If you’re heading out of town or you’re unable to pick-up your share for any reason, we suggest asking a friend to pick up for you.
+If you’re heading out of town or you’re unable to pick up your share for any reason, we suggest asking a friend to pick it up for you.
 Just tell your friend or family member to give us your name upon pick up, and we’ll walk them through it.
 You might consider inviting them over for dinner to try out some of that delicious meat as a thank you!

 Does the meat come fresh or frozen?

 All of the meat you receive in your share will arrive frozen in vacuum sealed packaging.
 This is the most practical way for us to deliver meat to our CSA members throughout the season.
 All of our animals are raised outdoors in the warmer months when there is fresh pasture available, and then we process, package, and freeze our meat so that you can enjoy it all year long.

 Above all, you should know that buying frozen meat does NOT mean you are buying a lower quality product!
 We’ve all been bombarded with the word “fresh” in marketing campaigns, but the reality is that, if properly packaged, handled and thawed, there is no quality sacrificed in frozen meat.
 In fact, by buying frozen, you are more likely to be supporting a small, diverse, and sustainable farm like Grass + Grit.

 Feel free to contact us by email (email@example.com) or phone (845-393-1443).